TheSakr/Sheet-Assiut-Up-Solve/README.md

 </pre>

 <p>
-  Each file contains a C++ solution with clean code and explanatory comments that clarify the logic.
+  Each file contains a C++ solution with clean code.
 </p>

 <hr>